PataphysicalSociety/soupault.app/site/plugins.md

 characters escaped, using `<include raw>...</include>`.

 You can specify either an absolute or a relative path.
-If a relative path is given, it's relative to the current directory where you run soupault.
+If a relative path is given, it’s relative to the current directory where you run soupault.

 Sample configuration:
 ```